DerickEddington/kul/README.md

 # Kul

-A unique textual notation that can be used as both a data format and a markup language and that has powerful extensibility of both syntax and semantics, and a Rust library for parsing it.
-It is inspired by the little-known [Curl language].
+A unique textual notation that can be used as both a data format and a markup language and that has powerful extensibility of both lexical syntax and semantics, and a Rust library for parsing it.
+It is inspired by the little-known [Curl language][curl], but is only a notation like Curl's, not a programming language like Curl.

 The syntax is very minimal and exists only to delimit forms of nested text that you sometimes define your own parsing and semantics of by binding *operator*